 When bed bugs get into a home, they can be tormenting pests to deal with.
 Bed bugs are blood-eating insects that live almost exclusively with humans, feeding on us while we sleep.
-Today, we're going to hit on all the important facts you should know about bed bugs in Longview.
+Today, we're going to hit on all the important facts you should know about bed bugs.
 We'll talk about how they get in, where they hide, what dangers they present and, most importantly, what you can do to prevent these insects from finding a meal inside your home.

 How Bed Bugs Get In